acedge123/api-docs-template/README.md

 - affiliate link;
 - redirect url.

-Questions without choices may have recommendation associated with it, but can't be used in recommendation rule itself.
+Open questions may have recommendation associated with it, but can't be used in recommendation rule itself.

 ## Deployment